Eschede train disaster: Wheel design

-Failure to stop train

-Failing to stop the train resulted in a catastrophic series of events.
-Had the train been stopped immediately after the disintegration of the wheel, it is unlikely that the subsequent events would have occurred.

-Valuable time was lost when the train manager refused to stop the train until he had investigated the problem himself, saying this was company policy.
-This decision was upheld in court, absolving the train manager of all charges.
-Given that he was a customer service employee and not a train maintainer or engineer, he had no more authority to make an engineering judgment about whether or not to stop the train than did any passenger.

 Maintenance

 About the time of the disaster, the technicians at Deutsche Bahn's maintenance facility in Munich used only standard flashlights for visual inspection of the tyres, instead of metal fatigue detection equipment.
 Previously, advanced testing machines had been used; however the equipment generated many false positive error messages, so it was considered unreliable and its use was discontinued.

 During the week prior to the Eschede disaster, three separate automated checks indicated that a wheel was defective.
 Investigators discovered, from a maintenance report generated by the train's on-board computer, that two months prior to the Eschede disaster, conductors and other train staff filed eight separate complaints about the noises and vibrations generated from the bogie with the defective wheel; the company did not replace the wheel.
 Deutsche Bahn said that its inspections were proper at the time and that the engineers could not have predicted the wheel fracture.

 Other factors

 The design of the overbridge may have also contributed to the accident because it had two thin piers holding up the bridge on either side, instead of the spans going from solid abutments to solid abutments.
-The Granville rail disaster of 1977 had a similar weakness in its bridge.
-The bridge built after the disaster is a cantilevered design and does not have this vulnerability.
+The bridge that collapsed in the Granville rail disaster of 1977 had a similar weakness.
+The bridge built after the disaster is a cantilevered design that does not have this vulnerability.

-Another contributing factor to the casualty rate was the use of welds in the carriage bodies that "unzipped" during the crash.
+Another contributing factor to the casualty rate was the use of welds that "unzipped" during the crash in the carriage bodies.